Free roommate tool

 Roommate Bill Split Calculator

-Add the bills one roommate paid, choose who was included, include repayments or a previous balance, and get a clear monthly settle-up summary.
+Add the bills one roommate paid, choose who was included, include repayments or previous balance, and get a clear monthly household settle-up summary.

 The Roommate Bill Split Calculator helps you add shared household expenses, choose who paid, choose which roommates were included, add repayments or previous balances, and calculate who owes whom after everything is counted.